rahul-thakoor/kws/uses_ssh/uses_ssh.md

 # Some uses of Secure Shell (SSH)

 ## Introduction
 Secure Shell (SSH)[1](https://en.wikipedia.org/wiki/Secure_Shell) is a network protocol originally designed by Tatu Ylönen, a researcher at Helsinki University of Technology, Finland, as a replacement for earlier protocols such as TELNET, ftp and rlogin.
 SSH version 2(SSH-2) is a revised version of the protocol by the Internet Engineering Task Force (IETF).
 SSH is primarily favoured over other protocols since it uses public-key cryptography to provide a secured connection.
 SSH uses the client-server model.
-While SSH has numerous uses,in this article we are going to illustrate some other common ones such as Remote Login,  Tunneling, Port Forwarding and File Transfer.
+While SSH has numerous uses,in this article we are going to illustrate some other common ones such as Remote Login,  Tunneling and File Transfer.

 ## Remote Login
 This is by far the most popular use for SSH.
 Essentially, it allows users to connect remotely to a machine.
 Commands typed in the terminal are executed on the remote server.